 - Vulnerability disclosure policy

-Security researchers can submit their findings if they believe they have found a security vulnerability within the Department of Health.
+Security researchers can submit their findings if they believe they have found a security vulnerability within the Department of Health and Aged Care.